DonnyCraft1/PIDArduino/README.md

 # PIDArduino
-A simple PID library for Arduino
+A simple PID controller library for Arduino

+*Warning, this library hasn't been properly tested yet.
+Bugs may occur*

 # Usage
 ```java